Harvey Mudd College: Tuition and other costs

-In 2021, Harvey Mudd's total annual cost of attendance (tuition, fees, and room and board) was $82,236.
+For the 2024–25 academic year, Harvey Mudd's total annual cost of attendance (tuition, fees, and room and board) was $93,131.
 About 70% of freshmen receive financial aid.

+Student life

 Athletics

 Athletes from Harvey Mudd compete alongside athletes from Claremont McKenna College and Scripps College as the Claremont-Mudd-Scripps Stags and Athenas (CMS).
 The teams participate in NCAA Division III in the Southern California Intercollegiate Athletic Conference (SCIAC).
 The mascot for the men's teams is Stanley the Stag, and the women's teams are the Athenas.
-Their colors are cardinal and gold.
+Their colours are cardinal and gold.

-Athletics history

-According to the Division III Fall Learfield Director's Cup Standings for the 2016-2017 year, CMS ranks 12th among all Division III programs, and first among SCIAC colleges.
+According to the Division III Fall Learfield Director's Cup Standings for the 2016–2017 year, CMS ranks 12th among all Division III programs, and first among SCIAC colleges.

-Sports

-There are 21 men's and women's teams.